brohrer/academic_advisory/curriculum_topics_draft.md

 There are also **general data science programs** that cover all these areas to some degree.
 In addition there are quite a few **domain specific programs**, where a subset of engineering, analytics, and modeling skills specific to a given field are taught.

 The curriculum recommendations for each of these program archetypes will be different.
 However, all of them will share a core of foundational topics.
+Then analytics, engineering, and modeling-centric programs will have additional topic areas of their own.
+A general curriculum will include some aspects of the analytics, engineering, and modeling curricula, although perhaps not to the same depth.
+It is common for students to self select courses from any combination of the three areas.

+Curricula for domain specific programs look similar to a general program, except that topics, and even entire courses, will be focused on specific skills comment to the area.
+For instance, an actuarial-focused data analytics program would likely include  software tools most commonly used in insurance companies, time series prediction algorithms, and visualization methods that are accepted throughout the insurance industry.

 ## Foundational topics
 1. Programming